My name is pronounced ma-NAY-ka HAM-pol

 Peer Effects and the Gender Gap in Corporate Leadership: Evidence from MBA Students (with Ashley Wong and Francesca Truffa)

-Awards: Best Paper Award for the Discrimination and Diversity Workshop University of East Anglia (2022), UniCredit Foundation Best Paper Award on Gender Economics (2021), Susan Schmidt Bies Prize for Doctoral Student Research on Economics and Public Policy (2019)
+Awards: Carlo Dell'Aringa Young Economist Prize 2023, Outstanding Paper Award - 2nd Discrimination and Diversity Workshop 2022, Unicredit Foundation 11th Best Paper Award on Gender Economics 2021, Susan Schmidt Bies Prize for Doctoral Student Research on Economics and Public Policy 2019

 Women continue to be underrepresented in corporate leadership positions.
 This paper studies the role of social connections in women's career advancement.
 We investigate whether access to a larger share of female peers in business school affects the gender gap in senior managerial positions.
 Merging administrative data from a top-10 US business school with public LinkedIn profiles, we first document that female MBAs are 24 percent less likely than male MBAs to enter senior management within 15 years of graduation.
 Next, we use the random assignment of students into sections to show that a larger proportion of female MBA section peers increases the likelihood of entering senior management for women but not for men.
 This effect is driven by female-friendly firms, such as those with more generous maternity leave policies and greater work schedule flexibility.
 A larger proportion of female MBA peers induces women to transition to these firms where they attain senior management roles.
 We find suggestive evidence that some of the mechanisms behind these results include job referrals and gender-specific information transmission.
 These findings highlight the role of social connections in reducing the gender gap in senior management positions.

-College Education and Political Persuasion (with Simcha Barkai) [data collection phase]
+Political Persuasion in Higher Education (with Simcha Barkai)